GTez/twitch-dashboards/ReadMe.md

 * game : The name of the game, accept's spaces - Default "Dauntless"
 * refresh : Number of seconds before the page refreshes, as some streamers stop playing or switch games, we need to refresh the page. - Default: 900

+TODO:
+* Add a light query cache (maybe a static file on the OS?)
+* Have the client check if the streamer has stopped playing ever N seconds rather than just refreshing ever 15 minutes.